-2. They learn early how to manipulate to get what they want
+2. They learn early how to get what they want

 Mack, Jr. is very, very good at recognizing opportunity.
 He’s also learned how to embrace moving below the radar and rakes in the profits of that daily.
 (He gets that from his dad, also a semi-middle child) He makes it a point to give me a hug and kiss everyday and double on the days he wants extra time on the video game.
 He understands, more so than my other boys, that the less a person has to say you’re name, the more they will like you.
 He is like a spider in the room.
 He sees everything and hears everything, but you’ll never know he’s there.
 He’s busy collecting information to use at a later date.